eblot/pyftdi/pyftdi/README.rst

 libraries:

 * libusb-1.0 (recommended), tested with 1.0.20
-* libusbx-1.0, tested with 1.0.17
 * libusb-0.1 (deprecated), tested with 0.1.4
 * openusb (not tested with pyftdi)

-PyFtdi does not depend on any other native library, and only uses standard Python modules.
+PyFtdi does not depend on any other native library, and only uses standard Python modules along with PyUSB_

-PyFTDI has been tested with PyUSB_ 1.0.0b1 and PyUSB_ 1.0.0b2.
+PyFTDI has been tested with PyUSB_ 1.0.0b1, 1.0.0b2 and 1.0.0rc1.
 PyFTDI deals
 with the API break introduced with PyUSB_ 1.0.0b2.

 To use the serial port feature of PyFtdi, pyserial_ 2.6+ module should be